 Arthritis

 Information about arthritis diagnosis was taken from the medical conditions files functional ability functional ability.
 Arthritis was defined as responding ‘Yes’ to prompt “Has a doctor or other health professional ever told {you/SP} that {you/s/he} . . .had arthritis (ar-thry-tis)?”
 The NHANES variable name was MCQ106A.
 If the personal identifier number in this arthritis sample matched a personal identifying number (NHANES variable name SEQN) in any previously discussed file, data in those columns was added to the data frame containing all arthritis patients.
 Data was then filtered to exclude participants under 50.
 The final data frame included 4964 participants with arthritis Participant characteristics shown in Table 1.
-This study did not control for severity or duration of arthritis, or exclude specific types of arthritis.
+This study did not control for severity or duration of arthritis or exclude specific types of arthritis.

 Table 1.
 Patient Characteristics for Arthritis group